aravinth0606/project.x/README.md

 step 3.On first run, it will download the necessary models automatically.

-step 4.Open your browser and navigate to http://localhost:5000 (this web link is given by the teminal).
+step 4.Open your browser and navigate to http://localhost:5000 (this website link is given by the teminal).